-Do no interrupt the instructor.
-Discretely (don't walk in front of an instructor who is addressing a class) drop off any work, and pick up any work, that is due at the small desk at the front of the class and take your seat !
+When you arrive to class do no interrupt the instructor.
+Discretely sign the late sheet, (don't walk in front of an instructor who is addressing a class) drop off any work that is due.
+Don't forget to pick up any work being returned to you.